percona/cloud-tools/doc/percona-agent/install.rst

 Web Install
 -----------

-This is the fastest way to install the latest version of Percona Agent.
+The following is the fastest way to install the latest version of Percona Agent, if MySQL is configured correctly:
-A non-interactive installer is used, which attempts to configure everything automatically.

 1. Get the *API key* at https://cloud.percona.com/api-key.
 2. Run the following command as root: